Robotrek - Programming & Robotics Instructor

 Platforms & Tools: LEGO Mindstorms, Arduino, Scratch 3, Java, Swing, Processing, GIMP, Audacity, PixelArt Online tools

-Self-built: SKENGINE (custom 2D Java game engine), FlyShip (demo space shooter game), 26-lesson Java course, 20-lesson Arduino course, Scratch Game Design course
+Self-built: 30-lesson Java course + custom 2D Java game engine SKENGINE, 20-lesson Arduino course, Scratch Game Design course

 Teaching Practices: Curriculum design, lesson planning, age-appropriate pedagogy, hands-on project-based learning, student motivation systems, competition facilitation, progress assessment